NickAlvarez20/Tic-Tac-Toe/README.md

 ## About
 This is a clean, beginner-friendly implementation of the classic **Tic-Tac-Toe** game built with **React** and **Vite**.

-It follows the official React tutorial structure (or a very similar pattern), demonstrating core React concepts through a fun, interactive project:
+It follows the official React tutorial structure (https://react.dev/learn/tutorial-tic-tac-toe), demonstrating core React concepts through a fun, interactive project:
 - Functional components
 - useState for managing game state
 - Passing props between components